 A health care flexible spending account (FSA) is a way to set aside money from your earnings before taxes are withheld in order to pay eligible out-of-pocket health care expenses and qualifying dependent day care expenses.
 Use your UnitedHealthcare Health Care Spending Card to pay for eligible health care expenses, or submit a claim for reimbursement of eligible expenses from your UnitedHealthcare account.
 Expenses must be incurred by Dec.
 31 and submitted to UnitedHealthcare by April 30 of the following year to avoid loss of funds.
+Claims must also be submitted within one year of the date of service.
 Your active employee FSA ends the date your employment ends.